 Very often, the desire to get rich encouraged the inhabitants of the Empire to publish proscribed.
 However, contributing to the proscribed release was not always a guarantee of receiving only benefits.
 We know a story about Pomponia (Cicero’s sister-in-law), who killed the liberator Philologus in a sophisticated way, whom she accused of complicity in the murder of her husband, who was on the proscribed list.
 She forced the unfortunate man to gradually cut off his members, cook them and eat them5.

 Perhaps the most famous execution, however, was the one carried out on Cicero, which was demanded by Mark Antony.
 Triumvir hated the Roman politician and speaker not only because he was in another political camp and delivered the famous “Philipics” against him.
 Cicero was responsible for the murder of Antony’s stepfather, Publius Cornelius Lentulus Sura.
 Cicero’s attitude caused enormous indignation in the young man.
 From then on, Marcus harbored a hatred of Cicero.

 Cicero was one of the most fiercely and stubbornly prosecuted proscribed politicians.
 Most of the outsiders, however, did not inform the authorities about Cicero’s whereabouts when he left Rome.
-The great orator was both sympathetic and sympathetic.
-Cicero did not manage to avoid destiny forever, and the wetboys caught up with him.
+The great orator was sympathetic.
+Cicero did not manage to avoid destiny forever, and the wet boys caught up with him.
 On the orders of Antony, the hands and head were cut off from Cicero’s body and taken to Rome.
 There they were nailed to the rostrum at Forum Romanum, from which he spoke so often.
-Fulvia, Antony’s wife, also hating Cicero, had to pierce his tongue with a hair needle5.
+Fulvia, Antony’s wife, also hating Cicero, had to pierce his tongue with a hair needle6.